Catalan Maps and Jewish Books

 - ISBN: 978-2-503-58548-2

-This books describes the life of Elisa ben Abraham Cresques, known to many as the author of the Catalan Atlas, and focuses on the Jewish aspects of his fascinating career, his professional profile, and his scholarship.
+This book describes the life of Elisa ben Abraham Cresques, known to many as the author of the Catalan Atlas, and focuses on the Jewish aspects of his fascinating career, his professional profile, and his scholarship.

 « Avec son livre sur Elisha ben Abraham Cresques, Katrin Kogman- Appel a réussi la difficile gageure de recréer le milieu intellectuel et religieux de ce juif de Majorque, homme religieux, homme de cour, savant, calligraphe, enlumineur, cartographe, et au-delà de lui de tout un monde soumis à des influences non seulement juives, mais aussi chrétiennes et musulmanes, qui lui ont permis de réaliser ces oeuvres qui nous étonnent encore. » (Jacques Paviot, in Francia-Recensio, 3, 2021)